Isoniazid: Metabolism

-Isoniazid and a related drug, iproniazid, were among the first drugs to be referred to as antidepressants.
+Overdose

+Isoniazid causes seizure on overdose due to a depletion of pyridoxal 5′-phosphate (P5P) preventing glutamic acid decarboxylase from making gamma aminobutyric acid (GABA).
+Ordinary pyridoxine is an effective antidote of this mechanism of toxicity.

 Preparation

 Isoniazid is an isonicotinic acid derivative.
 It is manufactured using 4-cyanopyridine and hydrazine hydrate.
 In another method, isoniazid was claimed to have been made from citric acid starting material.

 It can in theory be made from methyl isonicotinate, which is labelled a semiochemical.

 Brand names

-Hydra, Hyzyd, Isovit, Laniazid, Nydrazid, Rimifon, and Stanozide.
+Brand names for isoniazid include Hydra, Hyzyd, Isovit, Laniazid, Nydrazid, Rimifon, and Stanozide.

 Other uses

 Chromatography

 Isonicotinic acid hydrazide is also used in chromatography to differentiate between various degrees of conjugation in organic compounds barring the ketone functional group.
-The test works by forming a hydrazone which can be detected by its bathochromic shift.

 Dogs

 Isoniazid may be used for dogs, but there have been concerns it can cause seizures.